zitouni/oai-cn5g-fed/docs/DEPLOY_SA5G_MINI_DEPLOYMENT.md

 (docker-compose-host)$ sudo iptables -P FORWARD ACCEPT
 ```

-To know how to configure the machine with the above requirements vist [pre-requisites](./DEPLOY_PRE_REQUESITES.md) page.
+To know how to configure the machine with the above requirements vist [pre-requisites](./DEPLOY_PRE_REQUISITES.md) page.

 ## 3. Network Function Container Images ##

-- In this demo the network function branch and tags which were used are listed below, follow the [Retrieving images](./RETRIEVE_OFFICIAL_IMAGES.md) or the [Building images](./BUILD_IMAGES.md) to build images with below tags.
+- In this demo the network function branch and tags which were used are listed below, follow the [Retrieving images](./RETRIEVE_OFFICIAL_IMAGES.md) or [Building images](./BUILD_IMAGES.md) to build images with the tags below.

 | CNF Name    | Branch Name | Tag      | Ubuntu 18.04 | RHEL8 (UBI8)    |
 | ----------- | ----------- | -------- | ------------ | ----------------|